jshumhl/EC601/Project2/readme.md

 - Mandatory Selection Enforcement: The web form now enforces the selection of at least one menu item with real-time validation, prompting the user if the condition is not met.
 - Data Persistence: User selections, including menu items, are saved in cookies, allowing the form to remember the user's choices even after the page is refreshed.
 - Menu Configuration: The backend configuration now includes menu items with individual preparation times, which are factored into the delivery time estimates.

+## How It Works
+The user fills out a web form with details about the service they need, including addresses, desired service date and time, and personal information.
+The backend uses this information to calculate distance and time using the Google Maps API and then applies the business-specific pricing rules to generate a quote.

+## Setup
+To set up the project, follow these steps:

+- Ensure Python and Flask are installed on your system.
+- Obtain a Google Maps API key and set it in the configuration.
+- Configure the config.json file with your business specifics.
+- Run the Flask server using python calculate_quote.py.

+## Usage
+After starting the Flask app, navigate to the hosted web address.
+Choose the service type and fill in the required fields.
+Click "Get Quote" to receive the calculated quote based on the input provided.

 ## Dependencies
 - Flask